PRECIOUS-Gold near 3-wk low as stocks, dollar surge on strong U.S. growth

 * Commences commercial production of coal bed methane (CBM) in Sohagpur

-* Gold holds below $1,180 * Asian equities, dollar rise * Coming up: U.S. Initial Jobless claims weekly at 1330 GMT (Updates prices) By A. Ananthalakshmi SINGAPORE, Dec 24 Gold was trading close to a three-week low on Wednesday as strong U.S. economic growth boosted equities and the dollar, weakening safe-haven bids for bullion.
-Data on Tuesday showed the U.S. economy grew at a 5.0 percent clip in the third quarter, its quickest pace in 11 years and the strongest sign yet that growth has decisively shifted into higher gear.
-Both the Dow and the S&P 500 hit record closing highs on Tuesday after the GDP report, with Asian stocks following their lead on Wednesday.
-The dollar index climbed to its highest in nearly nine years.
-Stronger equities and the dollar reduce demand for bullion, often seen as an alternative investment to riskier assets.
-The robust data could also prompt the Federal Reserve to raise interest rates soon, a factor that would hurt non-interest-bearing gold.
-Spot gold ticked up slightly to $1,179.20 an ounce by 0717 GMT, but close to a three-week low of $1,170.17 hit on Monday.
-Any dip below that level could trigger further losses.
-"Markets are likely to trade quietly ahead of the Christmas holidays," said Jason Cerisola, a metals dealer at MKS Group. "$1,170 continues to be the key level on the downside, with market chatter of large stop loss orders sitting below."
-Thin liquidity due to the Christmas holiday could also exaggerate any price moves.
-Momentum indicators are bearish, and a break below $1,172 would increase the likelihood of a full retracement to November lows near $1,130, technical analysts at ScotiaMocatta said.
-Gold is headed for a second consecutive year of declines, though the 2 percent loss this year pales in comparison to the 28 percent plunge in 2013.
-Optimistic outlook for the U.S. economy and the dollar, and the prospect of higher interest rates have hurt the yellow metal.
-Holdings of the world's top gold-backed exchange traded fund, SPDR Gold Trust, are near six-year lows, reflecting weak investment sentiment towards bullion.
-Physical demand in top consuming region Asia has dipped from record levels seen last year.
-Among other precious metals, silver and platinum were also headed for annual declines, while palladium was eyeing a third straight yearly increase due to supply concerns from producer Russia.
-PRICES AT 0717 GMT Metal Last Change Pct chg Spot gold 1179.2 3.84 0.33 Spot silver 15.77 0.1 0.64 Spot platinum 1187.99 2.19 0.18 Spot palladium 810.75 2.15 0.27 Comex gold 1179 1 0.08 Comex silver 15.8 0.033 0.21 Euro 1.2178 DXY 90.007 COMEX gold and silver contracts show the most active months (Reporting by A. Ananthalakshmi; Editing by Michael Perry, Anand Basu and Subhranshu Sahu)
+SINGAPORE, Dec 24 Gold was trading close to a three-week low on Wednesday as strong U.S. economic growth boosted equities and the dollar, weakening safe-haven bids for bullion.
+FUNDAMENTALS * Spot gold was firm at $1,176.61 an ounce by 0026 GMT.
+The metal is close to a three-week low of $1,170.17 hit on Monday. * Data on Tuesday showed the U.S. economy grew at a 5.0 percent clip in the third quarter, its quickest pace in 11 years and the strongest sign yet that growth has decisively shifted into higher gear. * Both the Dow and the S&P 500 hit record closing highs on Tuesday after the GDP report.
+The dollar index climbed to its highest in nearly nine years. * A strong economy could also prompt the Federal Reserve to raise interest rates soon, a factor that would hurt non-interest-bearing gold. * Bullion could come under more pressure before the end of the year, especially if it falls below the $1,170 level that could trigger stop-loss orders. * Thin liquidity due to the Christmas holiday could also exaggerate any moves in prices. * For the top stories on metals and other news, click or MARKET NEWS * U.S. and European shares rose on Tuesday, with the Dow industrials ending above 18,000 for the first time after an unexpectedly strong report on U.S. economic growth supported risk appetite and lifted oil prices.
+DATA/EVENTS (GMT) 1200 U.S. Mortgage market index weekly 1200 U.S. MBA Purchase Index weekly 1330 U.S. Initial Jobless claims weekly PRICES AT 0026 GMT Metal Last Change Pct chg Spot gold 1176.61 1.25 0.11 Spot silver 15.74 0.07 0.45 Spot platinum 1186.99 1.19 0.1 Spot palladium 810.97 2.37 0.29 Comex gold 1176.8 -1.2 -0.1 Comex silver 15.755 -0.012 -0.08 Euro 1.2178 DXY 90.049 COMEX gold and silver contracts show the most active months (Reporting by A. Ananthalakshmi; Editing by Michael Perry)

 * Commences commercial production of coal bed methane (CBM) in Sohagpur